-There are such things as mild migraines or moderate migraines but it’s the really severe ones that everyone knows about.
-The pain usually affects only one side of your head.
-The pain is pounding, pulsating, and made worse by any action or moving about.
-They can be as short as 2 hours or last as long as 72 hours.
-Many people say they go to sleep with a migraine and wake the next morning with the headache gone.
-Others are not so lucky.
-As mentioned above, along with the headache comes nausea and maybe vomiting.
-Also, one is often very sensitive to light, and to noise, and sometimes to odors.
-Sometimes even a good aroma, like cooking food, can smell just awful and “turn your stomach”.
+Migraines can be mild migraines, or moderate migraines, but people talk about the really severe ones.
+The pounding, pulsating pain usually affects only one side of your head and is made worse by movement or action.
+During a migraine people want to stay still and be left alone.
+These headaches can be as short as 2 hours or last as long as 72 hours.
+Many people say they go to sleep with a migraine and wake the next morning feeling fine with no headache.
+Others migraineurs are not so lucky.
+As commented above, along with the headache comes nausea and maybe vomiting.
+At times some sufferers feel a bit better once they can “lose the contents of their stomach.”
+Also, one is often very sensitive to light (photophobia), and to noise (dysacusia), and sometimes to aromas and odors.
+Sometimes even a good aroma, like cooking food, can seem awful and “turn one’s stomach”.
 About 1 in 3 people who get migraines have some kind of warning that a headache is coming.
-It’s a change in vision or a feeling that tells them that a headache is on the way.
+It’s sometimes a change in vision, the aura, or some other feeling that tells them that a headache is on the way.

 As We Said Above – It’s Not Just a Headache

 With the good medicines we have now people have noticed another thing about migraine headaches.
 There is more to it than just the headache and other obvious symptoms.
-After taking the medication the headache, nausea, and other more obvious symptoms ease and eventually go away.
+After taking the right medication the headache, nausea, and other more obvious symptoms ease and eventually go away.
 But the other less obvious symptoms such as no motivation, little energy, dragging tiredness stay around a bit longer.
-When one is crushed by a headache and nauseated to near vomiting it’s hard to worry about or maybe even notice these symptoms.
+When one is crushed by a headache and nauseated to near vomiting it’s hard to worry about or maybe even notice these other symptoms.
 But people who get migraines have noticed that when the bigger problems are gone the smaller ones are easier to see.
-Once the medicine works all the way the person feels just fine again.
+Once the medication is fully effective the person feels just fine.

 What Causes Migraine Headaches?